lzwjava/blog-source/portfolio.md

 ## PayMe By HSBC - Auto Top Up, Backend, 2022.12 - 2023.7

 PayMe from HSBC is a convenient way to send payments to friends, and make mobile payments to merchants both on and offline.
-Contributed as a contractor.

 Contributed as a contractor.
 Responsible for backend development for the feature Auto Top Up and helping with AWS migration.